-The direct measurement of platform surface interior angle in a subsample of the Dibble glass flakes shows that our method for finding this angle using the core morphology and platform depth is working.
+The direct measurement of PSIA in a subsample of the Dibble glass flakes shows that our method for finding this angle using the core morphology and platform depth is working.
 However, there is variability in this angle depending on how it is measured.
 In general it seems that the direct measurement with a goniometer performs better than the indirect calculation of the angle from three caliper measurements.
-Of the two systems, the caliper measurements show greater variability than do the goniometer measurements.
+Of the two methods, the caliper measurements show greater variability than do the goniometer measurements (it has to be stressed also that the sample size of people measuring is not bigger than 2).
 The caliper method can also fail completely when measurement error produces a triangle with impossible side lengths (e.g. the sum of the two shorter sides does not equal the length of the longest side).
 Importantly too, this is only knowable once the measures are taken and an angle is calculated, making it much more difficult to correct, whereas the goniometer method produces an angle each time.
-Our study, however, does not indicate which of the three methods in this case is correct, nor do we know the error associated with any of these methods.
-Now that platform surface interior angle seems to produce results relevant to understanding flake formation, additional studies are required to better know the error distribution on an individual measure.
+Our study, however, does not indicate which of the three methods in this case is correct, nor do we know the error associated with any of these individual methods.
+Now that PSIA seems to produce results relevant to understanding flake formation, additional studies are required to better know the error distribution on an individual measure.
 We note too that this error distribution will likely vary with the angle itself, the size of the point of percussion, and other factors that remain to be identified.
-The question, however, is whether this measurement error will overwhelm patterns, for instance, showing a potential correlation in angle of blow and platform surface interior angle.
-It is our expectation that with a digital goniometer, direct measurement of the platform surface interior angle can become a standard measurement within an attribute analysis, but this remains to be determined.
+The question, however, is whether this measurement error will overwhelm patterns, such as, for instance, the one showing a potential correlation in angle of blow and platform surface interior angle.
+It is our expectation that with a digital goniometer, direct measurement of the platform surface interior angle can become one of the standard measurements within lithic attribute analysis, but this remains to be determined.

 We note that our finding that the platform surface interior angle varies around a constant derived from fracture mechanics appears to be consistent with all of the findings to date of the Dibble glass experiments ().
-Additionally, it perhaps helps explain or account for one of the more counter intuitive findings of the glass experiments, namely that flake size (mass) is not impacted by the force with which the core is struck (Dibble and Rezek 2009).
+Additionally, it perhaps helps explain or account for one of the more counter intuitive findings of the glass experiments, namely that flake size (weight) is not impacted by the force with which the core is struck (Dibble and Rezek 2009).
 In the EPA-PD model, the amount of force required to remove a flake given a particular combination of EPA-PD is a constant.
+Similar findings regarding the relationship between load and platform depth was reported in the material sciences (Chai and Lawn 2007b).
 Subtracting force means that the flake is not initiated.
-Adding force does not change the shape (size and mass) of the resulting flake.
+Adding force does not change the size of the resulting flake.
 This makes sense in the PSIA addition to the model.
 In fracture mechanics, it is known that striking a material harder does not change the angle of the Hertzian cone.
-It will change the size of the cone but not the angle.
-Thus when a core is struck, how far into the core the Hertzian cone can travel will be a function of force, but where it is destined to intersect the core surface does not change.
+It will change the size of the cone but not the angle (xx).
+Thus when a core is struck, how far into the core the Hertzian cone can travel will be a function of force, but where it is pre-determined (by core and platform variables) to intersect the core surface does not change.
 So striking a Dibble glass core harder at a particular point does not change the platform width, and as a result, the subsequent fracture plane that removes the flake has much less freedom to change the size of the flake.

 Conclusions